arsalhuda24/credit_card_fraud_detection/README.md

 ### Data Preprocessing
-1) First we observe that this data is highly imbalanced where 99.83% of the transactions are non-fradulent and only 0.17% are fradulent transactions.
+First we observe that this data is highly imbalanced where 99.83% of the transactions are non-fradulent and only 0.17% are fradulent transactions.
 Lets see how the t-sne visualization looks for the entire dataset.
-#### T-SNE Visualization
+#### 1) T-SNE Visualization
 t-SNE takes a high-dimensional dataset and reduces it to a low-dimensional graph that retains a lot of the original information. t-SNE measures the euclidean distance between two points and then plots that distance on a normal curve that is centered on the point of interest.
 Lastly, it takes the distance between point 2 and where it is on the normal curve.

 ![Model](https://github.com/arsalhuda24/credit_card_fraud_detection/blob/main/t_sne.png)

+#### 2) Skewed Features
-2) We also observe that there are some features which are highly skewed (eg Transaction_Amount).
+We also observe that there are some features which are highly skewed (eg Transaction_Amount).
 This needs to be avoided if we want our models to be interpretable.
 We will explore different techqniques (eg log-transformation) to take care of this problem.

 ![Model](https://github.com/arsalhuda24/credit_card_fraud_detection/blob/main/feature_importance.png)

+#### 3) Feature Importance
-3) Since we found that V10, V14 and V12 appear to be most important features.
+Since we found that V10, V14 and V12 appear to be most important features.
 Lets visualize their distributions and box plots to identify any outliers.

 ![Model](https://github.com/arsalhuda24/credit_card_fraud_detection/blob/main/outliers.png)

+#### 4) Outlier Removal
 4) after removing the outliers we can visualize the box plots again.

 ![Model](https://github.com/arsalhuda24/credit_card_fraud_detection/blob/main/outliers_removal.png)